-Teacher Appreciation Week feels especially important this year.
-Educators around the world are learning new systems, changing up lesson plans on the fly, connecting with kids over technology, and taking care of their own families at the same time.
-Since you can’t exactly send your kid to school with an apple to show your gratitude, we’ve collected ideas for teacher gifts and other cool ways to shout out your thanks safely from a distance.
-From a prop-filled photoshoot to an appreciation drive by and e-gifts delivered right to their inbox, get ready to thank your favorite teacher today.
+Teacher Appreciation Week is always important, but even more so in 2021.
+For over a year, educators around the world have been learning new systems, changing up lesson plans on the fly, connecting with kids over technology, and taking care of their own families at the same time—it’s time to celebrate all they do!
+Whether your kids are in-person or still remote, there’s always a way to say “thank you,” so from a prop-filled photoshoot and great gifts you can get at the grocery store to e-gifts delivered right to their inbox, get ready to thank your favorite teacher today.

 A picture is worth a thousand words of thanks—especially when your kids hold photo props featuring customized messages of appreciation.
 Head over to Hello Wonderful for the free word bubble printables, made even more adorable with the Elephant and Piggie props, and then customize them for your favorite teachers.
 Set up a photo shoot inside, and send those pics to your kids' teachers.
 Bonus: you can erase the boards and have your kids write messages for their core teacher, art teacher and PE teachers, too!